opencog/atomspace/README.md

 represent not only "data", but also "procedures"; thus, many graphs are executable programs as well as data structures.

+The AtomSpace is a platform for building Artificial General Intelligence (AGI) systems.
+It provides the central knowledge representation component for OpenCog.
+As such, it is a fairly mature component, on which a lot of other systems are built, and which depend on it for correct operation.

+However, it turns out that knowledge represention is hard, and so the AtomSpace is also a platform for active scientific research on knowledge represention, knowledge discovery and knowledge manipulation.

+### A  Theoretical Overview
+The AtomSpace is a mashup of a large variety of concepts from mathematical logic, theorem proving, graph theory, type theory and knowledge representation.
+Its hard to provide a coherent overview without throwing around a lot of "big words" and "big concepts".
+Sorry if this sounds like rocket science.
+Its probably harder than rocket science.
+Sorry if this sounds like bragging.
+Its the way it is.

 There are pre-defined Atoms for many basic knowledge-representation and computer-science concepts.
 These include Atoms for relations, such as similarity, inheritance and subsets; for logic, such as Boolean and, or,